Parsl/parsl/docs/faq.rst

 1. Circular Dependency in code
    If an `app` takes a list as an `input` argument and the future returned is added to that list, it creates a circular dependency that cannot be resolved.
-   This situation is described `here <https://github.com/Parsl/parsl/issues/59>`_ in more detail
+   This situation is described `here <https://github.com/Parsl/parsl/issues/59>`_ in more detail.

-2. Workers requested are unable to contact the Parsl client due to one or more issues listed below :
+2. Workers requested are unable to contact the Parsl client due to one or more issues listed below:

-   * Parsl client does not have a public IP (e.g. laptop on wifi)
+   * Parsl client does not have a public IP (e.g. laptop on wifi) If your network does not provide public IPs, the simple solution is to ssh over to a machine that is public facing.
+Machines provisioned from cloud-vendors setup with public IPs are another option.

    * Parsl hasn't autodetected the public IP.
      This can be resolved by manually specifying the public IP via the config: